jennynicoleaustin/angular-udemy/S11Routing/S11: Routing.md

   - canActivate: [ allguards you want to be included ]
   - this gets applied to all children of this route.

+### canDeactivate
+- control whether the user is allowed to navigate away from the page